What is the Enneagram? How can the Enneagram help me? Which number on the Enneagram am I? Does the Enneagram work?

 Loving the Whole Self: Our deepest sin and our greatest gift are two sides of the same coin.
 When we are excessively fixated on our supposed gift it becomes a sin.
 Maintaining this self-image, this false self, becomes more important than anything else.

-Belly, Heart, and Head: The Enneagram is organized around three centers: belly (gut or instincts), heart (identity and passions), and head (intellect and understanding).
+Belly, Heart, and Head: The Enneagram is organized around three Triads: gut (instinctive), heart (feeling), and head (thinking).
 We need each part to be awake and integrated in order to do our inner work and to truly love ourselves, others, and God in a holistic, non-dual manner.

 The Enneagram: 9 Personality Types